AMHERST -- There is a clock in the University of Massachusetts' football team locker room. It does not tell you what time it is right now.

 First-year coach Charley Molnar and his players were on display at McGuirk Alumni Stadium on Wednesday for the program's annual Media Day.
 But it was the first time reporters asked the Minutemen players and coaches about teams like UConn and Michigan, and not about teams like Delaware or James Madison.

 Molnar, who is in his first head coaching job after 28 years of being a college assistant, arrived in Amherst after spending two years as Brian Kelly's offensive coordinator at Notre Dame.
-He went to South Bend after three years at Cincinnati as Kelly's passing game coordinator and wide receivers coach.

 The Minutemen are at the mid-point of their practice schedule, and the first-year coach described his team as making progress.
 He said that the Minutemen are where he thought they would be at this point of the preseason schedule.